-All remaining content on gov.yk.ca must be assessed and either re-written or archived and deleted.
+We must assess all remaining content on gov.yk.ca and either re-write it or archive it and delete it.
 Departments must assess their website content and determine if their webpages should be archived and deleted, or kept, combined and rewritten for Yukon.ca.

 Process for archiving and deleting webpages from gov.yk.ca

-Follow these steps to ensure your previous website content is preserved and remains usable should it be later needed.
+Follow these steps to ensure your previous website content is preserved and remains usable should you or anyone need it later.

 Archive and delete pages that will not migrate to Yukon.ca

-- Email email@example.com to set up a page redirect in English and French to Yukon.ca.
+Email firstname.lastname@example.org to ask them to set up page redirects in English and French to Yukon.ca.